Kreeblah/SidewinderToUSBV2/README.md

 BOMs for various assembly houses are also included in the Production directory.
 All of the parts listed in the BOMs are RoHS-compliant.

+Important components for users to be aware of are J1 (the micro USB port), J3 (the gameport), and SW1 (the reset button).
+For people who have these built themselves, J2 is the block of pads used for programming the AVR.

 # Programming

 ## General